jacklowe/govrate/frontend/README.md

 This is the source code for the front-end.

-Mainly uses React, Redux and related tools.
+Mainly uses React, Redux, react-router etc.

+Jest and Cypress are used for testing.